Maximum Average Power (MAP) represents the greatest amount of power (watts) you are able to sustain for a specific period of time measured in seconds.

 6. How should I configure my GPS device/power meter to ensure I am getting the best results?

-7. Why are the start and end points of my ride different to what I see on the Strava website?
+7. Why are the start and end points of my ride different to what I see on Strava's website?

-Power-Meter.cc respects any Privacy Zones configured on the Strava website.
-Only publicly available data is accessed and rides are cropped by Strava using athlete privacy zones, regardless if the requesting athlete owns the requested activity
+If you don't enable access to private activities, Power-Meter.cc respects any Privacy Zones configured on the Strava website.
+The data provided by Strava will be cropped to only publicly available data, regardless if the requesting athlete owns the requested activity